E-470: Tolls

 The toll rate on E-470 for vehicles that do not have ExpressToll automated toll transponders is roughly 0.37 $/mi.
-In addition to 17 ramp toll interchanges, there are five mainline toll stations along the 47 mi route and the non-discounted passenger car toll to pass each mainline station is either $4.15 or $4.50; the discounted rates are $2.70 or $2.95.
+In addition to 19 ramp toll interchanges, there are five mainline toll gantries along the 47 mi route and the non-discounted passenger car toll to pass each mainline station is either $4.15 or $4.50; the discounted rates are $2.70 or $2.95.
 Drivers with ExpressToll accounts, E-470's automated toll collection service, and transponders mounted on their vehicle save 20 percent on posted toll rates along E-470.
 The toll stations no longer accept cash; E-470 was one of the first highways in the US to implement full highway-speed electronic tolling.
 Regarding License Plate Toll (for vehicles without ExpressToll transponders), cameras at each station photograph the front and rear license plate of each vehicle.
 A bill is mailed after approximately 30 days to the registered owner of the vehicle in accordance with state law.

 Rental car companies at Denver International Airport have been accused of overcharging unwitting visitors for unpaid tolls because of the road's cashless collection system.

 ExpressToll is also part of the Central United States Interoperability Hub.
 Toll roads included are the Kansas Turnpike (via K-TAG), the Oklahoma Turnpike Authority system via Pikepass, the North Texas Tollway Authority (NTTA) system via TollTag and the TxTag system, the Harris County Toll Road Authority (HCTRA) system in Houston via EZ TAG, and the Florida's Turnpike Enterprise (FTE) system via SunPass.

 Toll tags accepted on E470 include: ExpressToll, EZ-TAG, TollTag, TxTag, K-TAG, Pikepass, and SunPass.
 With no compatible toll tag, drivers can be billed the higher license plate toll rate.